Filming

 Drones

-To use a drone on public conservation land for any reason, you need a concession from DOC.
-See Commercial drone use or Recreational drone use for more information about drone concessions.
+To only use a drone on public conservation land for filming, you need a concession from DOC.
+See Drone use on conservation land for more information about drone concessions.

 Code of practice